1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 Prolonged skin contact with insoluble uranium compounds should be avoided because of potential radiation damage to basal cells.
 Dermatitis has occurred because of handling some insoluble uranium compounds.
 Repeated or prolonged contact may cause conjunctivitis.
 Cataract formation as in acute exposure may occur with significant exposure.
 See the following sections regarding alpha radiation and radiation sickness.

 Alpha radiation: Alpha radiation is not usually an external hazard.
-However, local damage may occur at the site of a wound.
+However, local damage may occur at the site of the wound.
 Absorption or penetration through damaged skin may result in radiation sickness.
-Prolonged or repeated contact my result in radiation sickness.
+Prolonged or repeated contact may result in radiation sickness.

-Radiation sickness has three (3) clearly defined syndromes, which are described in detail in the inhalation section.
+Radiation sickness has three (3) clearly defined syndromes, described in detail in the inhalation section.

 Prolonged exposure to uranium may produce conjunctivitis, or the symptoms of radiation injury, such as cataracts.
 See the following sections regarding the effects of alpha radiation on the eyes, and radiation sickness.